blualg/m-ovito/doc/manual/reference/pipelines/modifiers/dislocation_analysis.rst

   The DXA produces dislocation lines and Burgers vectors that follow the left-hand start-finish (LH/SF) convention.

+.. _particles.modifiers.dislocation_analysis.parameters:

 Parameters
 """"""""""

 Input crystal type
   This parameter specifies the lattice type of the input crystal.
-Currently, simple crystal structures such as FCC, HCP, BCC, and diamond are supported.
+Currently, simple crystal structures like FCC, HCP, BCC and diamond are supported.
 The DXA ignores the chemical atom types.
-Thus, a zincblende structure, for example, can simply be treated as a cubic diamond crystal.
+Thus, for example, a zincblende structure can simply be treated as a cubic diamond crystal.

   The selected input crystal type tells OVITO how to identify the local coordination structure of each atom and how to compute the local crystal orientation.
-The selected crystal type also determines how the computed Burgers vectors are represented (three-component notation for crystals with cubic symmetry, four-component notation for hexagonal crystals).
+The selected crystal type also determines how the calculated Burgers vectors are represented (three-component notation for crystals with cubic symmetry, four-component notation for hexagonal crystals).

   Furthermore, for each available crystal type, OVITO defines a set of dislocation classes into which the extracted dislocation lines are grouped.
-Dislocations with a Burgers vector that does not belong to any of the predefined families are assigned to the category "Other".
-Currently, the list of dislocation classes is hardcoded and cannot be changed by the user.
-Please contact the developer if you think that a new dislocation class should be added for a certain crystal type.
+Dislocations with a Burgers vector that does not belong to one of the predefined families are assigned to the category "Other".
+Currently, the list of dislocation classes is hard-coded and cannot be changed by the user.
+Please contact the developers if you think that a new dislocation class should be added for a particular crystal type.

 Trial circuit length
   This sets the maximum length of trial Burgers circuits, which are constructed